GCdM/GCdeM/notes.md

 ## TODOs

-- Set tab defaults to 4 spaces (add .vimrc to GCdeM)
 - Configure clipboard + wofi (w/ dmenu stuff)
 - Get bigger and better EWW
   - Or at least add WiFi to current